Puja-Singh-Chandel/Hello-World/Lesson5/Readme.md

-This Lesson has three Practice Problems
+This Lesson has two Practice Problems

 ## Practice Problem 1
 Extract the Search result for Laptops (Name, Url and Price) until 100 records and write it to an Excel Sheet using Data Scraping Wizard